apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example converts the string representation of the binary, base 2, number `1100` into its long (BIGINT) equivalent.
+The following example converts the string representation of the binary, radix 2, number `1100` into its long (BIGINT) equivalent.

 ```sql
 SELECT